 True children of God will never desire His eternal punishment on even their worst enemies.

 What does it mean to ‘do good’ to those who hate us?

-Apart from doing good to our enemies by aiding their physical needs as the Holy Spirit leads, we ‘do good’ to our abusers when we react in the opposite Spirit and remain obedient to the precepts of God’s Moral Law while under attack.
-For instance, we must tell them the truth when they lie to us, seek Godly resolve when they try to tear our lives to pieces, and eventually, (after following Jesus commandments to reconciliation as far as possible,) forgive even without their repentance – although this does not imply submitting to their constant abuse.
+Apart from doing good to even our worst enemies by aiding their physical needs as the Holy Spirit leads, we ‘do good’ to our abusers when we react in the opposite Spirit and remain obedient to the precepts of God’s Moral Law while under attack.
+For instance, we must tell them the truth when they lie to us, seek Godly resolve when they try to tear our lives to pieces, and eventually, (after following Jesus commandments to reconciliation as far as possible,) forgive even without their repentance – although this does not imply submitting to their abuse.